A Numerical Verification Framework for Differential Privacy in Estimation: INTRODUCTION

-Motivated by this, the contributions of this work are two fold.
+This motivates our work with contributions in two directions.
 First, we build a tractable, data-driven, framework to detect violations of differential privacy in system estimation.
 To handle the infinite collection of events of continuous spaces, the evaluation is conditioned over a highly-likely, compact set.
 This results into a type of approximate differential privacy with high confidence.
-We approximate this set in a data-driven fashion with high confidence.
+We then approximate this set in a data-driven fashion.
 Further, tests are performed wrt a collectively-exhaustive and mutually exclusive partition of the approximated highly-likely set.
 By assuming the probability of these events is upper bounded by a small constant, and implementing an exact hypothesis test procedure, we are able to quantify the approximate differential privacy of the estimation wrt two adjacent inputs with high-likelihood.
 Second, we employ this procedure to evaluate the differential privacy of a previously proposed, $W_2$-MHE estimator.
-Our experiments show some interesting results including that i) the theoretical conditions for the $W_2$-MHE seem to hold but may be rather conservative, ii) there is an indication that perturbing directly the output estimation mapping results in a better performance than perturbing first the input sensor data, iii) differential privacy does indeed depend on sensor location, and iv) the $W_2$-MHE performs better than a differentially-private EKF.
+Our experiments show some interesting results including: i) the theoretical conditions for the $W_2$-MHE seem to hold but may be rather conservative, ii) there is an indication that perturbing the output estimation mapping results in a better performance than perturbing the input sensor data, iii) differential privacy does depend on sensor locations, and iv) the $W_2$-MHE performs better than a differentially-private EKF.